g-overtn/python-encryption/README.md

 ### This repository contains some encryption algorithms / ciphers created using python.
 Here, i'll list each encryption algorithm with a short description.

 * [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher)
-    - One of the simplest encryption algorithms, where each letter in the text is replaced by a letter some fixed number of positions down the alphabet, the shift paramenter used as the key.
+    - One of the simplest cipher algorithms, where each letter in the text is replaced by a letter some fixed number of positions down the alphabet, the shift paramenter used as the key.
     - For example, plaintext: "abc", key: 5.
     - Each letter will be shifted 5 positions right, so "a" becomes "f", "b" becomes "g", "c" becomes "h".
-    - Thus, the encrypted string is now: "fgh".
+    - Thus, the enciphered string is now: "fgh".

 * [Vigenere Cipher](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher)
     - Each letter of the original text is encoded with a different Caesar cipher, whos increment is determined by the corresponding letter of the key.
     - For example, plaintext: "abc", key: "def".
     - The first letter, a, is shifted 4 positions in the alphabet, as the first letter of the key, d, is the 4th letter of the alphabet.
     - Likewise, b is shifted 5 positions, c is shifted 6 positions.
-    - Thus, the encrypted string is now: "egi".
+    - Thus, the enciphered string is now: "egi".

 * [Atbash Cipher](https://en.wikipedia.org/wiki/Atbash)
     - Another simple cipher algorithm, which reverses the alphabet so that the first letter maps onto the last letter.